 Not your typical mobile home, the King’s Cross branch of Caravan is enormous.
 It’s part restaurant, part bar, and part roastery.
 And they have a load of tables outside which are fully covered in case the weather decides to be British whilst you’re enjoying your coffee.

 There aren’t many outdoor coffee shop set-ups that are as well prepared for British weather as Kanena’s Coffee in Ealing.
 Think benches and tables out front that are covered by what looks like a gazebo/mammoth umbrella, making it the perfect spot to head to when you want to stay 100% dry.

 Sometimes we wish we lived in Primrose Hill for the pastel-coloured houses.
-Other times we wished we lived there so that we could be walking distance from this cute café.
-Their outdoor tables make it the perfect place to enjoy a cup of coffee and a bite to eat.
+Other times we wish we lived there so that we could be within walking distance of this cute café which happens to have some outdoor tables that make it the perfect place to enjoy a cup of coffee and a bite to eat.

 The Allpress roastery on Dalston Lane has an excellent, surprisingly secluded outdoor patio.
 It’s just about the best spot in E8 to sit with a coffee on a sunny morning.

 Temporarily closed for renovations.
 Reopening May.